 - Dadoes: The dado cut is ideal for joints and this is a trench cut or a wide cut.
 There are special blades that will have to be used to be able to produce the dado cuts.

 Besides these main cuts, the table saw can be used in making angled cuts.
-You need the right accessories, like the miter gauge so as to achieve angled cuts.
+You need the right accessories, like the miter gauge to achieve angled cuts.